Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 It’s a book for people who enjoy solid data, and it examines many critical principles of self-control – how it relates to decisions, behaviors, and more.

-Because it is an academic text, you will find charts and diagrams, as well as numerical data.
+Because it is an academic text, you will find charts, diagrams, and numerical data.

 Regardless, Professor Rachlin does an excellent job of writing this book in a way that makes it quite interesting for anyone interested in behavioral science.